List of Tom and Jerry characters: Jeannie and the Baby

 A handful of teenage babysitters do the similar climax as Jeannie's on The Flintstones.

 The Ants

 The Ants are an army of red ants who steal food as they see them.
 They appeared in four cartoons Cat Napping, Pup on a Picnic, Barbecue Brawl, and Carmen Get It!.
 They also appeared in Tom & Jerry Kids.
-They're unusually heavy for their size, and their combined weight often causes many items, such as Tom's hammock, to break.
+They are unusually heavy for their size, and their combined weight often causes many items, such as Tom's hammock, to break.
 It is unclear how or why the ants are so heavy, as they are even capable of making tables and diving boards shake as they march onto them.

 Guardian devils

 Each guardian devil for Tom and Jerry appeared in three cartoons Sufferin' Cats!
 (1943), Springtime for Thomas (1946), and Smitten Kitten (1952).
 In the first of these cartoons, one served as evil conscience for Tom and in the other one for Jerry.